PI Article on Seattle Transportation

 … this is a drag.
 I love the busses and it’s unfortunate that they can’t get all the funding/growth needed.
 Damn that Tim Eyman! (“Metro’s budget was clobbered by Tim Eyman’s Initiative 695, a $30 car-tab initiative passed by voters in 1999.”)

-2 Responses to “PI Article on Seattle Transportation”
+2 thoughts on “PI Article on Seattle Transportation”

 Leave a Reply